bmaggi/Eclipse-Gendoc-Templates/README.md

 This repository is organized around logical software components:

-* `core`: The core software components for Gendoc2.
 * `p2`: The Eclipse update site specification for all the above components.
-* `robotml`: The RobotML-related software component for Gendoc2.
-They depend on the core components.
+* `robotml`: The RobotML-related software component for Gendoc.
-* `sysml`: The SysML-related software component for Gendoc2.
-They depend on the core components.
+* `sysml`: The SysML-related software component for Gendoc.

 ### How to build ###